sqlxpert/z-container-api-kafka-aws-terraform/README.md

     `hello_api_aws_ecs_service_desired_count_tasks` and
     `create_vpc_endpoints_and_load_balancer` variables to their cost-saving
     values if you'd like to continue experimenting.
 When you are done, delete all resources; the minimum configuration carries a cost.
+If you will be using the container image again soon, you can opt to preserve the Elastic Container Registry repository (at a cost) by removing it from Terraform state.

     ```shell
     cd ../terraform
     terraform state rm 'aws_schemas_registry.lambda_testevent'
+    # terraform state rm 'aws_ecr_repository.hello' 'aws_ecr_lifecycle_policy.hello'
     terraform apply -destroy
     ```